TIY-Rails-1507/haiku/README.md

 This is a short lesson in handling merge conflicts in Git.

-To do this we are going to all edit the same file, which may result in merge conflicts.
+To do this we will all edit the same file, which may result in merge conflicts.

 We will then have to resolve them.